zaynabahmad/family_farmDB/README.md

-# 🌿 Smart Plant Growth Monitoring & Optimization System Database Schema
+# 🌿 Smart MPlant Growth Monitoring & Optimization System Database Schema

 This document provides a comprehensive explanation of the **Smart Hydroponic Vertical Farming System** database schema.
 It is designed to manage, monitor, and optimize medical plant growth conditions using real-time sensor data, computer vision models, and actuator control feedback.
 This database ensures traceability, historical analysis, and support for reinforcement learning (RL)-based optimization.

 ---

 ## Overview

 This database schema is created **per user**, i.e., each user has a separate database with this exact structure.